glslify/glslify/README.md

 }
 #pragma glslify: export(accumulate)
 ```
-But looking closely, we've noticed that this module doesn't actually supply the integer `N` or the function `map`.
+But notice that this module doesn't actually declare `const int N;` or define a function `map` anywhere.
 We have to make sure they are already defined when we require the module, and pass their names along with the `require` function:

 ``` glsl
 const int M = 500;